 What is the SCAMPER Technique

 In 1971, educational expert Bob Eberle described the term SCAMPER in his book Games for Imagination Development.
-The SCAMPER Technique enables companies to come up with, develop and or improve products and/or services.
+The SCAMPER Technique or SCAMPER Approach enables companies to come up with, develop and or improve products and/or services.
 He developed this method using the check-list created by Alex Faickney Osborn, founder of the Alex Osborn brainstorming technique.
 SCAMPER is an acronym for Substitute, Combine, Adapt, Modify/Magnify, Purpose, Eliminate/ Minify, Rearrange/ Reverse.

 It is not always easy to come up with new ideas.
 Sometimes, the human brain can use a nudge in the right direction when it comes to creativity.
 The creative brainstorming technique SCAMPER can help with that.
 This method helps people generate ideas for new products and services or come up with ways to improve and/or change things.
 Asking questions about existing products or services leads to creative solutions.
 The questions invite creative thinking for developing new products and improving current products.